What Is An Affidavit?

-- In the first paragraph of the affidavit, include the name and personal circumstances of the affiant.
-This shall include his address, place of work, age or date of birth of the affiant, occupation, immigration status and relationship of the affiant to any of the parties in the case.
+- In the first paragraph of the affidavit, include personal information about the affiant: his address, place of work, date of birth, occupation, immigration status, and the relationship of the affiant to any of the parties in the case.

-- Write an opening sentence which must be in the first person.
-The same must state that the affiant is swearing under oath or affirming the information in the affidavit.
+- Write an opening sentence, which must be in the first person.
+Then, state that the affiant is swearing under oath or affirming the information in the affidavit.

 - Make an outline of the facts to be stated in the affidavit.
-Determine, which among the listed facts, are relevant and important and disregard those which are not.
+Determine which among the listed facts, are relevant and important, and disregard those that are not.
 Arrange the facts in a coherent manner.

-- State each fact in one paragraph.
+- State each fact in its own paragraph.
 Number the paragraphs so that it will be easier to read it and to refer to it in court.

-- Described each fact concisely and clearly by providing names, dates, addresses and other information as needed.
+- Describe each fact concisely and clearly by providing names, dates, addresses, and other information as needed.

-- Make a statement that the affidavit is a complete representation of the facts to which the affiant is swearing.
-Also spell out the oath that the affiant is taking.
+- Next, make a statement that the affidavit is a complete representation of the facts to which the affiant is swearing.
+Also, spell out the oath that the affiant is taking.

 - Create the signature block.
-This is the space where the affiant shall sign his name.
+This is the space where the affiant signs his name.

 - Lastly, provide a notary signature block.